Rottenburger/CS23820/README.txt

 Files:
-main.c - Handles the menu and controls which functions are called throughout the program garden.h - Container for global structs and enums, also allows the main.c to access each function garden_initialise.c - Declares each type of organism struct and creates an empty 2D array of organism structs garden_output.c - Handles all the printing functions independent of the simulation garden_readconfig.c - Is supposed to read the config text files (see known bugs) garden_simulation.c - Handles the simulation of the 2D grid, most of this functionally is contained in the movesManager
+main.c - Handles the menu and controls which functions are called throughout the program garden.h - Container for global structs and enums, also allows the main.c to access each function garden_initialise.c - Declares each type of cell struct and creates an empty 2D array of cell structs garden_output.c - Handles all the printing functions independent of the simulation garden_readconfig.c - Is supposed to read the config text files (see known bugs) garden_simulation.c - Handles the simulation of the 2D grid, most of this functionally is contained in the movesManager